 The issue is not whether or not the other 9 lepers were being obedient and going to the priest.
 Not all that seems to be obedience is actually obedience.
 Those who go through the motions of obedience may not being obeying with the right attitude or for the right reason.
 It was the lepers alone who stood to benefit from the “obedience”.
 Was it then truly obedience to those whose hearts were not right?
 Remember Naaman, the Syrian general with leprosy was told by Elijah to bathe in the muddy Jordan 7 times (presumably once a day for 7 days).
 This proud, wealthy, powerful man was insulted, knowing there were far-cleaner waters back in his own country, proceeding from the mountains where the rivers originated.
 He was about to leave, when his faithful servant smoothed his feathers and suggested he humble himself and do it.
 They had travelled so far.
 He was desperate.
 No one else had offered any hope.
 It was free.
 They were already there.
 What was there to lose?
 Naaman reconsidered and was healed.
 The true test of obedience is not doing something that you are told when it is something that you want to do (like telling your child, “I order you to eat that hot fudge banana split Sundae right now!”).
 The true test of obedience is doing what you are told to do, even when it is something that you don’t want to do, but doing it with the right heart attitude as if it is something that you want to do (that is, scrubbing out the garbage cans as joyfully as if you were eating that ice-cream Sundae).

-The same logic can be applied to Christ’s Parable (and remember, it was a parable, thus, the thrust was the primary lesson, not auxillary issues) of the “Good Samaritan”.
+The same logic can be applied to Christ’s Parable (and remember, it was a parable, thus, the main thrust was the primary lesson, not auxillary issues) of the “Good Samaritan”.
 The point was to shame God’s people in Judea and Galilee to repentance, by hearing that someone whom they despised was more godly than they were.

-However, note clearly: This example of the Good Samaritan cannot be blanketly applied in real life to any situation with weighing other factors.
+However, note clearly: This example of the Good Samaritan cannot be blanketly applied in real life to any situation without weighing other factors.
 God commanded us to “come out” and “be separate” and “join not” the unclean peoples.* God warned, "shouldest thou help the ungodly and do good unto them that hate the Lord—therefore there is Wrath upon you from before the Lord".
 God also commanded us concerning those who are truly not our people, and especially cursed peoples (and savages), "thou shalt not seek their peace or prosperity forever".
 John tell us in one of his epistles, the last books of the Bible to be written, that if we even bid "God speed" (any verbal well wish / casual blessing) to those of our own people who reject Christ, that we become partakers in their sins!